- Council Members

 How long does it take to reach a decision about a concern?

 All cases are different, and we tailor our investigations to the nature of the concerns raised, thereby ensuring that a decision can be made as appropriately and speedily as possible.
 However, the following guideline may be helpful:

-- Stage 1 (Assessment and investigation) – completed within three months of the concerns first being raised with us.
+- Stage 1 – completed within 7 months of the concerns first being raised with us.

-- Stage 2 (RVN Preliminary Investigation Committee) – completed within nine months of the concern first being raised with us.
+- Stage 2 – completed within 12 months of the concern first being raised with us.